capactio/capact/docs/tutorial/content-creation/terraform-manifests.md

 In this example, we have them all already defined for PostgreSQL installation.
 To create your own manifests, you can base on them:
 - [InterfaceGroup](../../och-content/interface/database/postgresql.yaml)
 - [Interface](../../och-content/interface/database/postgresql/install.yaml)
-- [Implementation](../../och-content/implementation/terraform/gcp/cloudsql/postgresql/install.yaml), which uses Terraform Runner.
+- [Implementation](../../och-content/implementation/terraform/gcp/cloudsql/postgresql/install.yaml), which uses Terraform Runner.\

+   Instead of using GCS as module source, you can use internal Minio URL, such as "http://argo-minio.argo:9000/terraform/cloudsql/cloudsql.tgz".

 - [Input Type](../../och-content/type/database/postgresql/install-input.yaml)
 - [Output Type](../../och-content/type/database/postgresql/config.yaml)